Day Seven: El Silencio Como Lugar

 Silence creates the conditions for attention to turn inward.
 It reduces the load of constant input that normally occupies cognitive and emotional resources.
 It allows the nervous system to settle, the body to soften, the mind to stop its endless scanning for threat or opportunity.
 In silence, energy conserves itself.
 Presence becomes possible.

 This is why retreat centres and monasteries have always understood silence as discipline rather than deprivation.
-Silence is not something we suffer through to get somewhere else.
+Silence asks to be inhabited rather than endured.
 Silence is itself the somewhere, the place where transformation becomes possible because we are finally still enough to receive it.

 Evening, Day Seven